thosgood/this-weeks-finds/markdown/151-200/week182.md

 geometry stuff, starting with differential forms and working on up through Hodge theory, pseudodifferential operators, sheaves and so on.

-But anyway, I\'ve given you a little taste of Hodge theory.
-The main thing to remember is that when your manifold is complex, the cohomology becomes \"bigraded\": instead of just
+But anyway, I've given you a little taste of Hodge theory.
+The main thing to remember is that when your manifold is complex, the cohomology becomes "bigraded": instead of just

 H^p^(M)